marcelnicolay/mongotor/README.md

 ## Documentation

-Visit our online [documentation](http://mongotor.readthedocs.org/) for more examples and cases of use
+Visit our online [documentation](http://mongotor.readthedocs.org/) for more examples

 ## Why not pymongo ?